-Rated for year 2017: Vegan non compliant
+Rated for year 2020: Vegan non compliant

 Industry: Household & Personal Products

-China is one country where animal-testing is still required (see sources), and L’Oréal sells products in China.
+China is one country where animal-testing is still required (see sources), and L’Oréal sells products in China, which is the second biggest country for the company in terms of sales.
 Consequently, the company does animal testing whereas other companies that are 100% cruelty free refused to sell in China.

 Among positive points we notice: the company claims being “the most active company working alongside the Chinese authorities and scientists for over 10 years to have alternative testing methods recognized, and permit the cosmetic regulation to evolve towards a total and definite elimination of animal testing” (see sources).
 Besides, the company has developed alternatives to animal testing such as “Episkin, which produces and sells validated reconstructed skin models » in 2013.
 Moreover, the company does research with the University of Central Florida on microfluidic systems with organs-on-a-chip, “ reinnervating the reconstructed human epidermis in collaboration with the IDOR research institute in Brazil” (p 17 of 2016 registration document).

 According to the 2019 annual report, L’Oréal has launched one new vegan product Fructis Hair Food, “without any ingredient or derivative of animal origin”.